cs3157/recitations/midsemester-review.md

   - += -= *= /= <<= >>= 7= ^= |= %= >>= =
   - ,

-Unary Operators, Increasing Order of Precedence:
+Unary Operators, Decreasing Order of Precedence (first is highest preference, second is lowest)

   - (expression), [],  ->,  .
   - !, ~, ++, --, (type), sizeof, +,  -,  *,  &,   (right to left)